swisstxt/onduty/README.md

 ## Run the server

-Onduty is a Sinatra Webapp and can be started using any Rack compatible webserver.
+OnDuty is a Sinatra Webapp and can be started using any Rack compatible webserver.

 From the application base directory: